 For example, consider a woman who feels uncertain that she will receive a good review at her upcoming evaluation at work.
 She finds this uncertainty very worrisome, and is quite anxious.
 As a result, she tries to complete her work meticulously, repeatedly asks coworkers how they think her review will go, makes elaborate daily task lists, and commits herself to extra responsibilities to appear hardworking.
 However, she soon finds she has overcommitted herself, feels guilty for rarely completing her daily task lists, is bothered by even small errors in her work, and feels she has alienated some coworkers with her questions.

 So what is a healthier way to cope with uncertainty?
 For people with anxiety problems, the best way to deal with uncertainty is to embrace and tolerate it, rather than avoid or eliminate it through efforts to feel in control.
-Sometimes the best way to do this is to act as if you are more tolerant of uncertainty than you actually feel.
-When confronted with uncertainty, you can say to yourself, “This is uncomfortable, but I can tolerate it.”
+Sometimes the best way to do this is to act as if you are more comfortable with uncertainty than you actually feel.
+Try saying to yourself, “This is uncomfortable, but I can tolerate it.”
 You can also remind yourself that, “Although things may turn out badly, that does not mean I will not be able to cope.”
 By approaching uncertainty in this way, you can put your coping skills to the test and learn what works best for you.
 You can also learn valuable lessons about the limits of your abilities to control your surroundings and the future, and how to accept these limits.

 By regularly confronting day-to-day uncertainties, you can become better at tolerating the thoughts and feelings the evoke.
-You will then experience less distress when dealing with the larger uncertainties in life.
-Learning to tolerate uncertainty in a healthy way takes practice, but cognitive-behavioral therapy (CBT) includes techniques and exercises designed to help you increase your tolerance of uncertainty.
-Consider consulting with a CBT therapist if you think that difficulty coping with uncertainty is interfering with your wellbeing.
+You will then experience less distress when dealing with the larger unknowns in life.
+Learning to tolerate uncertainty in a healthy way takes practice.
+Cognitive-behavioral therapy (CBT) includes techniques and exercises designed to help you reduce your uncertainty avoidance.
+Consider consulting with a CBT therapist if you think that this problem is interfering with your wellbeing.